 1. Bible journaling can help you assimilate the word in ways that are best suited to your personality.

-As we stated earlier, creative and artistic people like to draw in their Bible journals and they could possibly have not had another way of letting their creative side show while they learn from scripture if they did not have a Bible journal.
-Human beings are as diverse as they come So bible journaling could speak more to the type of person you are and help you better than other forms of Bible study.
+As we stated earlier, creative and artistic people like to draw in their Bible journals and they could possibly have not had another way of letting their creative side show while they learn from the scripture without a Bible journal.
+Human beings are as diverse as they come so Bible journaling could be more relatable to who you are and help you better than other forms of Bible study.

 2. It is a great way to keep records of your prayer points, your thoughts and your feelings as you grow and get better at engaging with the word.

 You can look back on your notes and areas of the word that spoke to you at a certain time and help rediscover that feeling if you are ever feeling lost or simply need to be reminded of the impact the Bible has had on your life.

 Many times we read the word passively, so taking down notes as you read can help you focus more on the Bible and analyze the words and message in a clearer manner.
 It helps you dwell longer on what you are studying.
 It also helps you think more about what you have read as you write or draw in your journal.
 Bible journaling improves your memory and helps you remember bible verses better as you think about what they mean and how they apply to your daily life.

 As you write down your experiences next to your notes on the word, it helps you compare them and relate the decisions you make with the lessons you learn as you study the word.
 By writing in your Bible journal, it will enable you to recall and apply the lessons you have learnt from studying the Bible to any situation in your life.